ginnyqg/natural-language-processing/README.md

 EAP writes most texts in the dataset, and he also has largest volume of words.
 Interestingly for MWS, though she doesn't have many texts or nearly as many words as EAP does in the dataset, she uses many questions in her texts.
 Based on the slopes of where the 3 bubbles are in the chart, MWS uses most questions in her texts compare to the other 2.
 HPL writes the least in the group, and his use of questions is about the same as EAP.

 You may interact with the chart [here](https://github.com/GU4243-ADS/spring2018-project1-ginnyqg/blob/master/doc/Spooky_Data_Analysis.html).
-Please comment out `#p` and `#p2` and run it in RStudio, or knit it to HTML.
+Might need to download it as `.html` file first: right click `Download` button, click `Save Link As...`, and change the file type to `.html`.

 ## 3.1 How do sentiments compare in these authors' writings?